Tza119/happy-feelings-app/happy-feelings-app/README.md

 # Happy Feelings App (Web)

-This is a Vite + React single-page application that replicates the Happy Feelings app screens from your design.
+This is a Vite + React application for the Happy Feelings app

 ## How to run